 Estepona Andalucia, Spain Travel Guide

-Estepona's food traditions are greatly molded by its Mediterranean coast location.
+Estepona's food traditions are greatly shaped by its Mediterranean coast location.
 Fresh fish and seafood are abundant.
-The food emphasizes fresh, simple ingredients, allowing natural flavors to come forward.
-It is a reflection of a rural and seafaring past, now savored in a modern setting.
+The local dishes emphasizes fresh, simple ingredients, allowing natural flavors to come forward.
+It is a reflection of a rural and maritime past, now savored in a modern setting.

 Tastes are typically fresh, clean, and rely on the high quality of ingredients, often enhanced with olive oil, garlic, and a touch of sea salt.